-Based on his research, psychiatrist Judson Brewer has found a way that we can observe the process of trigger-behavior-habit process, we can develop the resolve to quit our unwanted habits.
-By using the technique of curiosity and increase of chances of quitting by, like, a lot.
+Based on his research, psychiatrist Judson Brewer has found that by observing ourselves during the trigger-behavior-habit process, we can develop the resolve to quit our unwanted habits.
+By using the technique of curiosity we can increase our chances of quitting bad habits by, like, a lot.

-Instead of fighting our urges, we indulge them but pay attention to what’s happening in our momentary experience.
-We become curious and attention to the whole experience of smoking for example.
-We pay attention to the urge, to lighting the cigarette or turning on the e-cig, to the smell, the taste, our inhalation, the release, the benefit, and then… the drawbacks.
-We pay attention to the whole experience without judgment to see what we really get, when we get caught up in our loops.
+With this technique, instead of fighting our urges, we indulge them but pay attention to what’s happening in our momentary experience.
+We become curious and bring our attention to the whole experience, of say, for example, vaping.
+We pay attention to the urge, pay attention to ourselves lighting the e-cig, to the smell, the taste, our inhalation, the release, the benefits, and then… the drawbacks.
+We pay attention to the whole experience without judgment to understand what’s happening when we get caught up in our loops.
 We get to see what we really get out of it.

-When we observe our unhealthy behavior over time in a non-judgmental manner, we become disenchanted with the habit and less interested in doing it.
+When we observe our unhealthy behavior over time in a non-judgmental way, we usually become disenchanted with the habit and less interested in doing it.